-- 5: Very easy - Notice something that is right in plain sight (clue finding).
+- 5: Very easy - Notice something that is right in plain sight (Investigation).

 - 10: Easy - Let a drunk fess up a rumor (Trickery).

-- 15: Medium - Sabotage a wheel from a wagon so it will break when it is used the next time (wreck).
+- 15: Medium - Sabotage a wheel from a wagon so it will break when it is used the next time (Alteration).

-- 30: Nearly Impossible - Track a squad of orcs across hard ground after 48 hours of constant rainfall (clue finding).
+- 30: Nearly Impossible - Track a squad of orcs across hard ground after 48 hours of constant rainfall (Investigation).